edwylugo/WhatsAppAPI/README.md

 }
 ```
 You should now be able to build and run the app.
-When you do, it will print out Log message: analytics initialized.
+When you do, it will print out Log message: whatsapp initialized.